fleetbase/ember-ui/README.md

-# Fleetbase Ember UI Components
+# 🛠️ Fleetbase Components

-Welcome to the Fleetbase Ember UI Components library!

-This library contains a collection of reusable UI components that you can use in your Ember.js applications to create a consistent and cohesive user interface.
+This library contains a collection of reusable UI components that you can use in your application and extensions to create a consistent and cohesive user interface.

 ## Installation

-To install the Fleetbase Ember UI Components library, simply run the following command:
+To install the Fleetbase Components library, simply run the following command:

-<code>ember install @fleetbase/ember-ui-components</code>
+<code>git clone git@github.com:fleetbase/ember-ui</code>

 ## Usage

-Once you have installed the Fleetbase Ember UI Components library, you can start using the components in your application.
+Once you have installed the Fleetbase Components library, you can start using the components in your application.

-To use a component, simply include it in your template like this:

-<code>{{#ui-button}}Click me{{/ui-button}}</code>

 For more information on how to use each component, please refer to the documentation.